silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/ASM-MemSyn.md

 Next, we would like to tell what we exactly know and what needs to be determined in this step.
 In the GLIC synthesis, a set of information about the patterns and memory has been pre-determined because in that step, we assumed that the memory for both sides is one big register file with infinite number of input and output ports, similar to the one-bank solution above.
 This is however unrealistic because such imaginary register file is unimplementable, or is but with great cost.
 So, the following are fixed/estimated information that we obtained from GLIC synthesis.

 1. Start times (fire times) of every node - These variables are fixed.
 2. Output and Input patterns of each edge - since the fire times are known and patterns are defined by an HLS library, the output and input patterns (address, time, and channel) can be calculated as fixed integers.
-In the example below, these patterns are $\Patterns_{A}$ and $\Patterns_{B}$
+In the example below, these patterns are $Patterns_{A}$ and $Patterns_{B}$.
+3. The fixed delay for transporting data from A to B.
-3. The estimated number of communication channels for connecting A and B.
+4. The estimated number of communication channels for connecting A and B.
-4. The esttimated buffer sizes of the input and output buffers.
+5. The esttimated buffer sizes of the input and output buffers.

 The following are the questions that need to be answered using the above information as hard and soft constraints - hard constraints are the patterns and soft constraints being the estimated buffer sizes, etc.